jacksonrayhamilton/context-coloring/README.md

 A "scopifier" is a CLI program that reads a buffer's contents from stdin and writes a JSON array of numbers to stdout.
 Every three numbers in the array represent a range of color.
-For instance, if I fed the following string of JavaScript code to a scopifier:
+For instance, if I fed the following string of JavaScript code to a scopifier

 ```js
 var a = function () {};
 ```

-Then the scopifier would produce the following array:
+then the scopifier would produce the following array

 ```js
 [1,24,0,9,23,1]
 ```

-Where, for every three numbers, the first number is a 1-indexed start [point][], the second number is an exclusive end point, and the third number is a scope level.
+where, for every three numbers, the first number is a 1-indexed start [point][], the second number is an exclusive end point, and the third number is a scope level.
 The result of applying level 0 coloring to the range &#91;1, 24) and then applying level 1 coloring to the range &#91;9, 23) would result in the following